-25 Due diligence
+Due diligence

+25 What due diligence should be conducted before executing a contract?
+Is any due diligence customarily permitted or conducted after contract but before closing?
 What is the typical method of title searches and are they customary?
 How and to what extent may acquirers protect themselves against bad title?
 Discuss the priority among the various interests in the estate.
 Is it customary to obtain government confirmation, a zoning report or legal opinion regarding legal use and occupancy?

-Because of the land register system, due diligence for the acquisition of the property is often relatively simple, which makes title searches or title insurance as is customary in other jurisdictions unnecessary.
+Because of the land register system, due diligence for the acquisition of the property is often relatively simple, which makes title searches or title insurance, customary in other jurisdictions, unnecessary.